citizenweb3/staking/Bitsong.md

 - Once on mainnet the list of wallets supporting Bitsong will be updated.
 Stay tuned!

 ## A step-by-step staking guide
-- A staking guide will be available soon.
+- A staking guide will be available soon!